-COC will consider granting an exception for any of the reasons specified in the regulation: the age, sex, health, handicap, or relationship of family members or other personal circumstances.
+The PHACOC - will consider granting an exception for any of the reasons specified in the regulation: the age, sex, health, handicap, or relationship of family members or other personal circumstances.

-The family must request any exception to the subsidy standards in writing.
+The family must request any exception to the subsidy standards in writing, which will include email.
 The request must explain the need or justification for a larger family unit size, and must include appropriate documentation.
-Requests based on health-related reasons must be verified by a knowledgeable professional source (e.g., doctor or health professional), unless the disability and the disability-related request for accommodation is readily apparent or otherwise known.
-The family's continued need for an additional bedroom must be reverified at annual reexamination.
+Requests based on health-related reasons must be verified by a knowledgeable professional source (e.g., doctor or health professional), unless the disability and the disability-related request need for accommodation is readily apparent or otherwise known.
+The family's continued need for an additional bedroom due to special medical equipment must be re-verified at annual reexamination.

-COC will notify the family of its determination within 10 business days of receiving the family's request.
+The PHACOC - will notify the family of its determination within 10 business days of receiving the family's request.
 If a participant family's request is denied, the notice will inform the family of their right to request an informal hearing.